BawdyAnarchist/quBSD/Future_Development.md

 exec.created (or prestart) - can use dirname for copying the /rw files

+qb-dpi - make it so that a program can launch under alt dpi settings and return to normal
+	- You could even add it as an option to qb-cmd, and i3gen.sh/conf

+	- Also good to add it to startup.sh

 qb-mvpn - Mullvad VPN: Query and parse mullvad server json; apply to VPN

 qb-cam/mic - webcam and mic get brought up with script

 qb-update - Update rootjails, create snapshots

+qb-snap
-qb-snap - Add an option for snapshotting host before an update
+	- Add an option for snapshotting host before an update
+	- usrlocal in 0serv jails needs to automatically added to qb-snap

 qb-create - While in guided mode, add option to enter "auto" for IP assignment

-qb-stat - Change "class" column to class_rootjail.
-Maybe even realtime switching of sort, columns, and presentation (maybe)
+qb-stat
+	- Experiment with sort and colors
+	- VM add functionality like "on" IP addy, etc

+qb-list
+	- extra options for seeing snapshots of jails

+qb-edit
-qb-edit - the -i option should be able to be applied when setting the tunnel
+	- the -i option should be able to be applied when setting the tunnel
 	- the -r option didn't seem to restart the jails required
+	- should have a check for duplicate IP0

 qb-disp - Need to make sure that you're incrementing with a DISP number, so that you don't overlap when starting a new DISP more than once.